 Trunks are vital parts of a palm tree.
-Because of their botanical dissimilarities to broadleaf and coniferous trees, palms may not be able to survive certain injuries by regenerating growth when their trunks are severed.
+Palms are botanically different from broadleaf and coniferous trees, and, because of these differences, palms may not be able to regenerate growth when their trunks are severed.
 Some types of palms have single trunks, which are actually elongated stems, while other types are multistemmed.

 These multistemmed types are called clustering palms because of the way multiple stems, which are called lateral meristems, grow outward at soil level to form a cluster.
 All palms have another type of meristem, called an apical meristem, which is at the very top of the plant from which the foliage grows.

 If a single-stemmed palm suffers a complete break, the plant cannot recover.
 It will not send up new growth from soil level in the form of suckers, and the broken trunk will not resprout.
 If one or more stems on a multistemmed palm is completely severed, the stem stumps will not flush new growth, but any remaining stems will continue to grow, and the plant will also continue to produce lateral meristems at soil level.

 If either a single-stemmed or multistemmed palm has simply a broken leaf or leaflet, also called a frond, you can probably remove the broken frond without compromising the plant's health.
 Don't remove all the fronds, however, because the palm needs as much foliage as possible to photosynthesize and produce nutrients.